Heroku Scala Support

 web: target/universal/stage/bin/appname

-If an application is not using the sbt-native-packager
+If an application isn’t using sbt-native-packager

-can be included in the root of the project specifying a different entry for the web
+in the root of the project specifying a different entry for the web

 process.